black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-MoniqueOg/PROFILE.md

 - Music
 - Skincare and Aesthetics

-### my favourite website
+### My favourite website
-1. [Astro-Seek](https://astro-seek.com) - A website that enables to you find your birth-chart and astrological transits that can potentially help predict both personal and world events.
+[Astro-Seek](https://astro-seek.com) - A website that enables to you find your birth-chart and astrological transits that can potentially help predict both personal and world events.

 ### Top 5 TV shows/ movies 🍿
 1. Miranda
 2. Inside no.9
-3. Matrix
+3. The Matrix
 4. Altered Carbon
-5. Simpsons
+5. The Simpsons

 ### What I would like to achieve💫
 - Be able to code proficiently